errcHuang/realpolitalk/realpolitalk/README.md

 `python realpolitalk.py {train, classify, reset}`

 ###Training
-The most basic usage is to enter the 'train' command and then enter any number of screen names that you want to train the algorithm on.
+The most basic usage is to enter the 'train' command and then enter _any_ number of screen names that you want to train the algorithm on.

 `python realpolitalk.py train HillaryClinton realDonaldTrump BernieSanders PRyan`

 ###Classifying
-After training realpolitalk on tweets, you can enter the 'classify' command and enter any number of textfiles you want classified.
+After training realpolitalk on tweets, you can enter the 'classify' command and enter _any_ number of textfiles you want classified.

 The result is a best match (whose speech pattern the textfile most resembles) and the distribution of probabilities for the other choices.

-`python realpolitalk.py classify goldmansachs_transcript.txt make_america_great_again.txt ...`
+`python realpolitalk.py classify goldmansachs_transcript.txt make_america_great_again.txt`
 ####Example output (of the above command)

 ```